Pearls 2022 Live Webinar On Chinese Medicine Treatment of Eczema and Chronic Urticaria

 Indications: Early stage of discoid lupus erythematosus, pityriasis rosea (rheumatoid rash), erythema multiforme (blood wind sores) and all early stages of erythematous skin diseases.
 Partial to the upper body or all over the body.

-Greta Young Jie De et al are very honoured to be given the permission to translate the entire text which was meant exclusively for internal use of the Beijing Chinese Medicine Hospital students and staffs only.
+Greta Young Jie De et al are very honored to be given the permission to translate the entire text which was meant exclusively for internal use of the Beijing Chinese Medicine Hospital students and staffs only.

 ATTENTION: As mentioned in our emails there is a quota (45) for the registered attendees of our Pearls 2021 September live webinar.
 Now we have 40, therefore there is only 5 remaining for the free download.
 If you still wish to get this handbook, you need to purchase the handbook when it is available for sale.